Television licence: Monaco

 Monaco has never had any listener or viewer broadcasting licence fee.
 Since the establishment of Radio Monte-Carlo in 1943 and Télévision Monte-Carlo in 1954, both have been funded on a commercial basis with no charge for the audience.

 Nigeria

 Television licences are not used in Nigeria, except in the sense of broadcasting licences granted to private networks.
 The federal government's television station, NTA (Nigerian Television Authority), has two broadcast networks: NTA 1 is partly funded by central government and partly by advertising revenue, and NTA 2 is wholly funded by advertisements.
 Almost all thirty-six states have their own television stations, funded wholly or substantially by their respective governments.

 Philippines

 Television licensing has never been enacted in the Philippines.
-The state-owned television (PTV and IBC) and radio (PBS) stations have been funded directly by the government's annual budget.
+The state-owned television (PTV and IBC) and radio (PBS) stations have been funded directly by the government's annual budget and by advertising.